Windrush scheme casework guidance (accessible)

 Those in the UK who wish to be considered for ILR

-A number of people in this group were settled before 1 January 1973, but left and remained outside of the UK for more than two years resulting in the lapsing of their ILE or ILR.
+A number of people in this group were settled before 1 January 1973, but left and remained outside of the UK for more than 2 years resulting in the lapsing of their ILE or ILR.
 If they have returned and have some form of limited leave, with strong ties to the UK they can be considered for ILR for free.

 Those affected by a previous interpretation of Section 1(5) of the Immigration Act 1971

-There may be a small number of people falling under this group who were settled before 1 January 1973, left and remained outside of the UK for more than two years (resulting in the lapsing of their ILE or ILR), returned to the UK by 1 August 1990 as a visitor or on some other form of limited leave, and have remained continuously resident since that date.
+There may be a small number of people falling under this group who were settled before 1 January 1973, left and remained outside of the UK for more than 2 years (resulting in the lapsing of their ILE or ILR), returned to the UK by 1 August 1990 as a visitor or on some other form of limited leave, and have remained continuously resident since that date.
 Due to a mistake in previous versions of Home Office guidance, an individual in this position may have subsequently been issued an NTL document but will not actually have retained ILR in law.
 In these cases, you may consider making a grant of ILR for free under the Windrush Scheme.
-Where you consider that such a person does not meet the tests set out under the General Grounds for Refusal, you should refer to a Senior Caseworker to consider whether a new status document needs to be issued.
+Where you consider that such a person does not meet the tests set out under the General Grounds for Refusal, you should refer to a Senior Caseworker to consider whether a new grant of immigration status needs to be issued.

 If ILR is granted on this basis to an applicant who has applied for British citizenship, you should refer their case to a Senior Caseworker to consider whether there is a basis for proceeding to grant citizenship.
 This may require the waiving of certain requirements for naturalisation in line with the discretion outlined in the Nationality guidance.